Mathilde Krim Fellowships in Biomedical Research

 Review

-The LOI and application selection process are highly competitive.
+The LOI and application selection process is highly competitive.
 Only a limited number of investigators submitting an LOI will be invited to submit an application, and only a limited number of applicants will be awarded funding.
 Submission of an LOI does not guarantee an invitation to submit a full application.
 An invitation to submit a full application is not a guarantee of funding.

 Funding Restrictions

-• Maximum Funding: $150,000 including maximum 10% indirect costs
+• Maximum Funding: $180,000 including maximum 15% indirect costs

 • The grantee Institution is required to provide funds or in-kind support to enhance the career development of the fellow (CFAR development funds; mentoring program; reduced-rate use of core facilities; etc.).
 The Institution must provide support for attendance at an NIH grant-writing workshop, or a similar training activity approved in advance by amfAR.